LukeF2/Spotify-Prediction-Analysis/README.md

 - **Acousticness, speechiness, and valence** negatively impact popularity.
 - **Robust regression** achieved an RMSE of ~4.5, significantly outperforming OLS.
 - **The model underestimates extreme popularity values**, highlighting the need for external data sources.
+- **The model appears to have a bias towards predicting lower popularity scores**, possibly due to a concentration of lower-popularity tracks in the dataset.
+- **Poor predictive performance suggests that simple linear models do not fully capture the factors that determine a track's popularity.**

 ## Limitations
 - The model only considers **musical attributes**, excluding factors like artist popularity, marketing, and playlist placements.